emsoft16-modular/modular-cps/README.md

 This anonymized repository contains the code related to the EMSOFT16 submission "Modular Deductive Verification of Sampled-Data Systems".
 The sections below describe the dependencies needed to build this repository.
 Once these dependencies are installed, simply run ```make``` in the root directory.

+This repository also contains an anonymized video of one of our flights (donut-flight.mp4).
+It shows us flying a quadcopter with a verified vertical donut geo-fence.
+The quadcopter can fly up and around the inner hole but cannot get inside.

 Directory Structure
 -------------------
 This project contains three directories: